What day do you give Easter eggs and where does the tradition come from?

 When can you eat Easter eggs?

-Although Easter is a religious event, Easter eggs are not actually part of the religious nature of the weekend, meaning there's no set day to eat Easter eggs - but most people tuck in anytime between Maundy Thursday and Easter Sunday.
+Despite Easter being a religious occasion, Easter eggs are not inherently part of the religious significance of the celebration, so there's no official day for eating them.
+Most people opt to exchange Easter eggs over the Easter weekend (any time between Maundy Thursday and Easter Sunday), since families often get together during this time.

 Video of the Week